 Accomplished and enthusiastic mountaineer guides

 Ascending Path is the rare guiding company that employs expedition guides for day trips.
 Your adventure may be led by a guide who has summited Denali, kayaked on month-long ocean expeditions and/or climbed in the Himalaya mountains.
-Enthusiasm and love of the outdoors is something the Szundys look for in every guide they hire, so when you opt for an Ascending Path guided trip, you’re guaranteed a fascinating adventure filled with tons of interesting facts and maybe even some corny jokes.
+Enthusiasm and love of the outdoors is something the Szundys look for in every guide they hire.
+So, when you opt for an Ascending Path guided trip, you’re guaranteed a fascinating adventure filled with tons of interesting facts (and maybe a corny joke or two).